 • All blanks are filled out with information, if not applicable, a not applicable note is made.
 No dittos are allowed.

 • All blank forms, worksheets, calibrations forms, are fully filled with all information.
 No blanks or dittos.

-• Worksheets- All work done during analysis must be noted correctly and in detail.
-All instrumentation is stated by number and name, solutions and their concentration and all other relevant information involved in the analysis.
+• Worksheets- All work done during the analysis must be noted correctly and in detail.
+All instrumentation is stated by number and name, solutions and their concentration, and all other relevant information involved in the analysis.

 • Electronic Document control